-Susie Guido, Second Story’s clinical director, begins her meetings with her young clients the same way.
-“What do you think of when you hear the term ‘mental health?’”
-She asks.
+We often begin our meetings with clients the same way.
+“What do you think of when you hear the term ‘mental health’?’”
+We ask.

-“Actually,” Susie responds, “everyone has mental health — it’s your thoughts and your feelings.
+“Actually,” we remind them, “everyone has mental health — it’s your thoughts and your feelings.
 If you have thoughts and feelings, mental health pertains to you, too.”
 Suddenly the conversation takes a turn, and mental health becomes a relevant and accessible issue.

 Second Story values a holistic perspective to helping young people grow and thrive — we provide safe shelter and opportunity, but we also teach young people self-sufficiency and how to break out of whatever cycles have driven them to their lowest point.
 Mental health naturally plays a role, so we checked in with our clinical director, Susie, to learn more.

 Q: Why is it important to address mental health?

 Susie: A lot of the young people in our programs have things happening in their lives that inevitably affect their mental health, their thoughts and feelings, regardless of whether they have a diagnosable issue.

 Imagine you got into a car crash and broke your leg but never went to the doctor.
 You would be in tremendous pain.
 It would affect your mood, your emotions — everything.
 We would never think to ignore a physical injury, but we often do this very thing in regards to mental health.
 Oftentimes these young people have experienced trauma through homelessness, abandonment, or some other horrifying circumstance.
 This trauma is devastating for their thoughts and feelings.
 The consequence is not a physical concern but a sort of mental one, and it is imperative that we address this.
 If you don’t have healthy mental health then your functioning can be impaired in other areas.